 If you are unsure if the baby still has their extrusion reflex, you may test to check its presence.

 How To Test If Baby’s Extrusion Reflex Persists?

 Parents can check for extrusion reflex by offering a clean spoon to the baby.
-If the baby thrusts their tongue and pushes the spoon, then they still have the extrusion reflex.
-If the baby accepts the spoon, the extrusion reflex is gone.
+If the baby thrusts their tongue and pushes the spoon, then they still have the extrusion reflex, which is an involuntary movement.
+If the baby accepts the spoon, you may assume that the extrusion reflex is gone.

 Babies older than six months seldom have tongue thrust, and parents can begin offering them solids.
 However, some babies may continue to have extrusion reflex despite being ready for solids.
 You may have to see a healthcare provider in such cases.